Propimelodus

 Propimelodus is a genus of South American catfish of the family Pimelodidae.

 Taxonomy

 The type species of this genus, P. eigenmanni, was first described in 1946 under the genus Pimelodus.
 In 2002, the genus Propimelodus was described for this species.
 Shortly after, in 2006, the species P. caesius was described to this genus and in 2007 another new species, P. araguayae was described.
 Other species will be described in the future.

 Propimelodus is classified under the "Calophysus-Pimelodus clade".
 Within this clade, it is considered a part of the "Pimelodus-group" of Pimelodids, which also includes Pimelodus, Exallodontus, Duopalatinus, Cheirocerus, Iheringichthys, Bergiaria, Bagropsis, Parapimelodus, Platysilurus, and Platystomatichthys.

 Species

-There are currently three recognized species in this genus:
+There are currently four recognized species in this genus: